SlightlyLoony/ShedSolar/README.md

 * Three 220 ohm, 1/4 watt resistors

 The Raspberry Pi is the heart of the system.
 One thermocouple and interface measures the temperature of the batteries (it's placed physically under a battery, where there is no air flow).
 The other thermocouple measures the air temperature at the output of the heater; this allows the Raspberry Pi to sense whether the heater is working.
 The solid state relay controls the heater.
 The electro-mechanical relay senses the output of the solid state relay; this allows the Raspberry Pi to sense whether the solid state relay is working.
 The author assumes that the two most likely failure points are (a) the heater, which has moving parts and hot parts, and (b) the solid state relay, simply because it's dealing with power lines.
 The LEDs are driving by software, with the following meanings:
-* __Battery Temperature__: a one Hz flashing indicator whose duty cycle indicates the battery temperature: From 0% on to 100% on indicates 0C to 45C, which is the range of temperatures that my solar system batteries (Discover AES 42-48-6650 LiFePO4) may safely be charged.
+* __Battery Temperature__: a 0.5 Hz flashing indicator whose duty cycle indicates the battery temperature: From 0% on to 100% on indicates 0C to 45C, which is the range of temperatures that my solar system batteries (Discover AES 42-48-6650 LiFePO4) may safely be charged.
+This LED fast-flashes if the battery temperature can't be read.
 * __Heater Power__: this indicator is on when the heater has been turned on.
 * __Status__: A flashing indicator that encodes some simple status information (see __Status Codes__ section below).